 Some of them may buy a single or CD, may even scrape up enough to go to a local show if they can, but it isn't a priority.
 A lot of them will search far and wide for free songs of yours without spending a dime.
 Something may be holding them back from being really invested.

 These are the type of people you should try to reach out to personally and build a lasting relationship with.
 These are the folks that you need to follow back on Twitter, send personalized emails when promoting your new album, and shout out on Instagram.
 They're so close to being super fans!

 It may be hard to locate true fans since they're hiding in the background, but try to find them by tracking your downloads, followers, likes, and even some google search results you may appear on.

-These are people that may even be willing to buy premium tickets and merchandise that's over $100.
-To get fans to this level, you need to be regularly releasing and performing new music, regularly reaching out to fans in person or digitally, and most importantly, have GREAT TRACKS!
+These are people who may even be willing to buy premium tickets and merchandise over $100.
+To get fans to this level, you need to regularly release and perform new music, reach out to fans in person or digitally, and, most importantly, have GREAT TRACKS!